 Union gives zero-star rating to committee’s gig worker designation advice

-The union representing workers in the gig economy roundly rejected a list of recommendations from the PC’s Workforce Rehabilitation Advisory Committee on how to protect those workers on Thursday.
+The union representing workers in the gig economy roundly rejected a list of recommendations from the PC’s Workforce Recovery Advisory Committee on how to protect those workers on Thursday.

 “What we are seeing is that the Ford government is doing exactly what Uber wants them to do,” fumed Gig Workers United president Jennifer Scott during an interview with Queen’s Park Today.

 The task force proposes Ontario legislate a new “dependent contractor” classification for app-based gig workers, who would be guaranteed at least minimum wage and given proper pay stubs, holiday pay, a “portable benefits program,” severance and unemployment protection.
 That would include “drivers, couriers, home cleaners, home health care aides, fitness coaches and others who use apps and online platforms to find work.”

 But the recommendations, said Scott, are an attempt by companies like Uber to pre-empt any legal action by gig workers seeking full rights as employees.
 Several workers, she noted, have already filed such claims under the Employment Standards Act.